haidepzai0013/My-first-project/README.md

 # My-first-project
 Well...
-I have a dream that i can study at MIT, Stanford, and this project is how i start the journey...
+I have a dream that i can study at MIT, Stanford, and this project is how i start the journey.